Tools and insights to help you define your branding needs.

-A personal brand your individual story, what you stand for, believe in, the values you embrace and how you communicate those values.
-Your personal brand should highlight your cause, strengths and speak to your target audience or potential community of supporters or followers.
+A personal brand is your individual story, what you stand for, believe in, the values you embrace and how you communicate those values.
+Your personal brand should highlight your principles, strengths and speak to your target audience or potential tribe of supporters or followers.

 Personal brands are very similar to a corporate brand in that you must express your value to customers and distinguish yourself from competitors.
 Both corporate and personal brands are unique identities, that thrive when they show clear value to consumers or clients.